 Golden Whip Stream

 I arrived at the Wulingyuan Park Entrance some time after 7:00.
 Luckily, the line to get into the park was relatively short.
-But entering the bus departure area, it wasn’t exactly clear which bus I needed to take, as each displayed nothing but a number.
+But upon entering the bus departure area, it wasn’t exactly clear which bus I needed to take, as they only displayed numbers and not names.

 I approached a driver and pointed to ‘Water Winding Four Gates’ (水绕四门) on my map and he indicated which bus I needed to catch.
 Fortunately, I was able to find an empty seat for the 15 – 20 minute ride.
 It would be the last time I’d sit down for quite some time.
 And so I began my brief hike through Golden Whip Stream.